15427498/Metaheuristics-/README.md

 Hey team,

-here are some changes I have made to the file.
+here are some changes I have made to the file..